This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Before visiting Los Angeles, I had heard that the downtown area was experiencing a bit of a resurgence.
 We did walk around the Arts District and that area still seemed quite underdeveloped, but Grand Central Market was a popular spot for lunch.
 We tried Eggslut for lunch and McConnell’s Ice Cream for dessert.
 But after looking at all of the different places, I don’t think you could have a bad meal here.
 Apparently there’s a delectable barbecue spot too.
 Okay, I’ll stop now, but add Grand Central Market to your things to do in LA list.

-During my first solo trip to Los Angeles, I did a hop on, hop off tour one day and a celebrity house tour the other.
-The hop on/off tour was great for me, as I was able to see a lot in one day.
+During my first trip to Los Angeles, I did a hop on, hop off bus tour, a celebrity house tour and the Warner Bros.
+Studio Tour (I know, what a tourist).
+The hop on/off tour was great for me as a solo traveller, as I was able to see a lot in one day.
 It would have cost me a lot of time and money to see all of the same sights without the bus.
-The best thing about the house tour though was our guide, and being able to explore other parts of LA, like the Hollywood Hills and Beverly Hills.
+The best thing about the house tour was our guide and being able to explore other parts of LA, like the Hollywood Hills and Beverly Hills.

 Living out our La La Land fantasies, sans Ryan Gosling and Emma Stone.
 But the view from Griffith Observatory is impressive and one of the best things to do in LA.
 You can see the Hollywood Sign and the sprawling city.
 I do recommend sunset as you can get those golden hour photos, as well as capture LA glowing at night.
 But it can be cold up there, so definitely remember your jacket.

 12. Eat some tacos from Leo’s Taco Truck